Chapter 2: Nonverbal Communication

 -

-Physical Characteristics refer to inherent or relatively stable features of our bodies, such as height, weight, body type, and natural hair color.
+Physical characteristics refer to inherent or relatively stable features of our bodies, such as height, weight, body type, and natural hair color.
 While some of these are beyond our immediate control, they can still unconsciously influence initial perceptions and social interactions.
 For instance, societal biases sometimes associate certain body types with particular personality traits, even if these associations are unfounded.

 -